connornishijima/connornishijima.github.io/pixie.md

 --------------------------------------------

-I designed Pixies to enable both beginners and professionals to quickly deploy alphanumeric LEDs displays using an intuitive Arduino Library and only 4 wires.
+<blurb>I designed Pixies to enable both beginners and professionals to quickly deploy alphanumeric LEDs displays using an intuitive Arduino Library and only 4 wires.</blurb>

 --------------------------------------------